8 min read

 I would expect that the actual inflation taking place on the ground is more than what the headlines would report.
 So all of the managers who live and eat and sleep and breathe these businesses every day, they’re doing the best they can to control their costs, to get their supply chains humming and working, and make sure that they’re charging appropriate prices to earn a reasonable margin of whatever product or service they’re providing.

 That’s true every day.
 That’s true in the public securities portfolio of the companies we look at.
 And we’re looking for the same kind of behavior from the managers of our businesses at Markel Ventures as we expect from the managers of the publicly-traded companies that we’re investing in.
 And that doesn’t change whether inflation is low or high, but I don’t want to be caught asleep at the wheel and not aware of the heightened sensitivity and focus that I think should be applied to that line of thought these days.

 And to sum it up, and I think I mentioned it in the comments, we believe the dumbest thing you could do right now is to lock in low, long-term rates of return.
 So we don’t plan to be geniuses or the most intelligent people in the room, but we try not to be the dumbest.
 So as long as we don’t do stupid things, the good things compound.

 Intact Financial Corporation | Q1 2021 Earnings Call

 Senior Vice President of Personal Lines

-So on the pricing side, as Patrick mentioned, we’re working very closely with the claims team and making sure that in our overall profitability assessment of our book we reflect the projected trends we think we’ll have in terms of inflation in costs.
-And that’s exactly why in the past we’ve put some measure and action plan around our pricing to make sure we would cover those inflation.
+So on the pricing side, as Patrick mentioned, we’re working very closely with the claims team and making sure that in our overall profitability assessment of our book, we reflect the projected trends we think we’ll have in terms of inflation in costs.
+And that’s precisely why, in the past, we’ve put some measure and action plan around our pricing to make sure we would cover inflation.